 It’s fun and it reduces medical risks

-Dementia, memory loss or Alzheimer’s are illnesses that fit people are up to a third less likely to develop.
-Even if it’s ‘too late’ and someone now has such a condition, the process can be slowed through doing exercise.
+Dementia, memory loss, or Alzheimer’s are illnesses that fit people are up to a third less likely to develop.
+Even if it’s ‘too late’ and someone now has such a condition, the process can be slowed by doing exercise.

 ADHD, PTSD, and depression

 The most widely known strategy for addressing ADHD is the use of such drugs as Ritalin or Adderall.
 Interestingly, tests have shown that regular exercise can be equally as effective.
 This is because our focus and improved attention occur when our levels of dopamine, norepinephrine, and serotonin are boosted through workouts.

 PTSD can trap people in unhelpful automatic trigger responses.
 When people do outdoor sports they are more likely to become mindful of their bodies.
 This will include their temperature, heart rate, and how their muscles are feeling.
 This mindfulness can detach people from PTSD responses and liberate them in new ways.
 It is possible to reduce the likelihood of experiencing major depression by a quarter through exercising.

 If people have not been doing exercise they should first see a doctor.
 This is particularly true if there are existing medical conditions including eating disorders or heart problems.
 For many people, the benefits of keeping fit can be amazing, both for their bodies and their minds.